kyma-project/website/content/blog-posts/2023-XX-XX-updated-subscription-api/index.md

 ---

 As part of the Kyma team working on the Eventing components, I'd like to let you know that we're updating the Subscription API used to subscribe to events in Kyma.
-In this blog post, I'd like explain the how and the why.
+In this blog post, I will explain the how and the why.

 ## Why change the subscription CR

 At the moment, Kyma supports two backends for Eventing:
 - NATS Jetstream, a high-performance messaging infrastructure running inside the Kyma cluster
-- EventMesh, an external service used to interconnect multiple applications
+- EventMesh, an external service used to connect multiple applications

 Both backends have their own benefits and limitations:

-NATS Jetstream is only accessible within the Kyma cluster.
+- NATS Jetstream is only accessible within the Kyma cluster.
 This brings the limitation that all events handled by it must originate from the cluster and must be subscribed to in the cluster.
 The benefit is that those events never leave the cluster.

-EventMesh allows subscribing to events that to not originate from the cluster, and it also means that you can send events there and subscribe to them in a different, connected application.
+- EventMesh allows subscribing to events that do not originate from the cluster, and it also means that you can send events there and subscribe to them in a different, connected application.
 The drawback is that in order to subscribe to such events, your workload must be exposed to the internet.

 With those different use cases in mind, it makes sense that EventMesh imposes stricter naming conventions on the CloudEvents.
 With NATS Jetstream as the active backend, we are in control of these limitations.